fniessink/next-action/README.md

 --------------------------------------------------------------------
 Your code has been rated at 10.00/10 (previous run: 10.00/10, +0.00)
 ```

+Run Pylint in the Docker container with `docker-compose up pylint`.

 Both Pycodestyle and Pydocstyle should give no warnings or errors: